The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: Persistency coefficient through the IIA

-for some $a \in \mathbb R$ and large $t$.
-Thus the problem of persistency approximation can be obtained by estimating $\theta$ in the ordinary linear regression through the regular least squares.
-Of course, more fancy tail estimators could be used in this context, but since here one can have fairly large samples striving for efficiency is not essential.
-The core idea of estimating tail coefficients using a linearization and least squares on the empirical distribution function or a QQ plot is well established.
+Of course, more elaborate tail estimators could be used in this context, but since reasonably large samples are obtainable, striving for efficiency is not essential here.
+The core idea of estimating tail coefficients using linearization and least squares on the empirical distribution function or a QQ plot is well established.
 Early results of this idea were presented by \cite{expLS} (ECDF) and \cite{expQQ} for the QQ plot.
-However, in actual computation $\Prob({T_a}>t)$ is replaced by $1-\hat{F}(t)$, where $\hat{F}$ is the empirical CDF.
-This method is less computationally intense than simulating full trajectories and alleviates the problems that follow from estimating persistency using the poles of the Laplace transform.
+However, in actual computation $\Prob({\widehat{T}}>t)$ is replaced by $1-\hat{F}(t)$, where $\hat{F}$ is the empirical CDF of the sample from $\widehat{T}$.
+This method alleviates the problems that follow from estimating persistency coefficients using the poles of the Laplace transform.

-We conclude this discussion of the IIA for the persistency exponent by pointing out the entire class of processes for which this approach simply fails.
-Let us recall the classical result from \cite{NewellR1962}, Theorem~2.
+We conclude this section with a discussion of cases where the pole method is ill-suited to approximate the persistency coefficient and where the IIA simply fails to produce meaningful approximations.
+Not much is known about persistency coefficients when the covariance function oscillates.
+This is also one of the cases where using the pole method leads to problems. \cite{WilsonGauss} studied processes with the covariance function

+for which a large discrepancy was found between the largest negative real pole obtained using the IIA framework and the persistency coefficient obtained from simulations.
+It seems that care needs to be taken when applying the IIA framework to processes with oscillating covariance functions.
+This has direct consequences for practical application if one wants to model sea states using the Torsethaugen model, for example.